• Skip to primary navigation

 PUBLIC ART

 In addition to art exhibits, NRCA has also sponsored significant public art, most recently the spectacular NRNY Murals, 8 works created in November 2019 by world renowned street artists in collaboration with Street Art for Mankind and the City of New Rochelle, as well as seven Pop-Up Libraries created by local artists, and a new sculpture at Ward Acres Community Garden installed in 2019.
-NRCA is currently working on a new work of public art, a sculpture to honor author E.L.
-Doctorow.
+In October, 2023 NRCA — as lead agency for the Doctorow Legacy Initiative — brought a new work of public art to New Rochelle, a sculpture to honor author E.L.
+Doctorow, whose novel “Ragtime” was set in this city.

 PERFORMING ARTS/EVENTS